 Treatment decisions are based on the need to relieve pain, reduce swelling, prevent infection, and promote healing.

 Many experts believe that a physician should be consulted for any burn except first-degree burns affecting less than 1% of the body’s surface.
-Any second-degree burns covering more than 10% to 15% of the body surface or suspected third-degree burns should be assessed by a physician.
+Any burns covering more than 10% to 15% of the body surface or suspected third-degree burns should be assessed by a physician.

-It is also important to get medical attention for burns in the very young or the elderly, or if the eyes, ears, face, or feet are involved, it is important to seek medical attention.
+It is also important to get medical attention for burns in the very young or the elderly, or if the eyes, ears, face, feet, or perineum (the area between the legs and behind the genitalia) are involved.
 However, if these parts haven’t been affected, or if there’s no blistering, medical attention may not be necessary.